-7.2 Possible solutions for eMnS discovery service
+7.2 Possible solutions for MnS discovery service for exposure

-To enable communication between eMnS consumers and eMnS producers, eMnS consumers need a mechanism to discover eMnS producers that are available in the 3GPP management system, this is called eMnS discovery service.
+To enable communication between exposed MnS consumers(e.g. NSC) and exposed MnS producers, exposed MnS consumers need a mechanism to discover MnS producers that are available in the 3GPP management system.
+This is called MnS discovery service for exposed MnS.

-When the operator decides to expose a management service (eMnS), the operator must decide which MnS(s) should be exposed, which internal MnS operations should be abstracted/filtered, and which internal MnS data should be abstracted/filtered.
+When the operator decides to expose a management service, the operator must decide which MnS(s) should be exposed, which internal MnS operations should be abstracted/filtered, and which internal MnS data should be abstracted/filtered.
 As part of this decision, the operator may use the MnS Discovery Service to collect information.
-The operator exposes the MnS and registers it with the eMnS discovery service, this may be done using an EGMF.
-The eMnS discovery service consumer sends a request to appropriate discovery service (e.g. eMnS discovery service producer) to obtain the eMnS data.
+The operator exposes the MnS data for exposed MnS with the MnS discovery service for NSC.
+This may be done using an EGMF.

-The eMnS discovery service consumer sends a request to appropriate discovery service (e.g. eMnS discovery service producer) to obtain the eMnS data.
+The NSC sends a request to appropriate discovery service (e.g. MnS discovery service producer) to obtain the MnS data for exposed MnS .

 Editor’s Note: Whether the use of an MnS discovery service to collect information about services for exposure is subject to standardization by SA5 is FFS.

+The detailed procedure for MnS discovery service to obtain MnS data for exposed MnS is shown below:

+Figure 5.8.2.1.1 Procedure for MnS data for exposure collection

+1) MnS discovery service producer (e.g. EGMF) receives ordinary MnS data from MnS producer and configure the MnS data into MnS data for exposed MnS.

+2) The NSC can obtain MnS data for exposed MnS from the MnS discovery service producer directly via OSS interface.